mrspeaker/never_no_never/README.md

   * cellular autonoma ability
   * show un-obtained resources in crafting.
 * system for player -> tool -> target block
-* day-over screen
 * minimap in pda screen
 * when you die, tomb with your stuff in it in vaguely the same place.
 * permanent markers (how to stop it messing up pathfinding?) - walkable, offset sprite?
-* pan around
-* fix state machine: don't allow bad states
+* [ref] fix state machine: don't allow bad states
 * clouds float overhead
-* invalidate/recalc paths on build, destroy.
+* [bug] invalidate/recalc paths on build, destroy.
 * carried in dreams...
+* [bug] Can get errors on map gen.
+* [bug] Errors when destroying particle emitters after screen swap